jeremywuworldwidesimtan/studysync-api/README.md

 API for StudySync AI project.

-This repo's contents is intended to be used alongside an accompanying UI (coming soon).
+This repo's contents is intended to be used alongside an [accompanying UI](https://github.com/lawqinx/study-sync-ui).

 ## Setup
+You need to have Node.js installed on your machine before running the API

+1. Clone this repository using `git clone https://github.com/jeremywuworldwidesimtan/studysync-api`
+2. Run `npm install` to install all the Node modules
+3. Use `npm run dev` to run the API with Nodemon, or `npm run start` to run without Nodemon
+4. The API is hosted at [port 3420](http://localhost:3420/) by default, you can change the port number by adding `PORT=your_port_number` to the `.env` file
-You need to supply your own OpenAI API key to use the AI features.
-Put your OpenAI API key in a `.env` file:
+5. You need to supply your own OpenAI API key to use the AI features.
+Put your OpenAI API key in the `.env` file:

 ```env
 OPENAI_API_KEY=your_api_key